Wetland Map of Nevada

 - The DRI Map of Riparian Vegetation for Nevada

 - Wet meadow maps from USFS and the University of Nevada, and

 This map product indicates which sources contributed to the identification of a mapped wetland polygon and provides a confidence indicator based on the number and type of coincident sources.

-The map product can be downloaded from this link.
+- The Wetland Map of Nevada product can be downloaded from this link.